MaggGomes/flask/esof/docs/assignment4.md

 <a name="bug"/>
 ##Identify a new bug and correct a bug

-On issues page of flask repository, is possible to find the [bug](https://github.com/pallets/flask/issues/2007) that we choose to fix.
+On issues page of flask repository, it is possible to find the [bug](https://github.com/pallets/flask/issues/2007) that we choose to fix.
 <a name="info"/>
 ###Information